YZF-R3 vs Ninja 400

 |Speed 6th Gear||49.2 mph||53.2 mph|

-As mentioned in the higher gears the Ninja 400 is dominant at all speed range!
-For example, if both motorcycles were cruising along at 70 mph/113/km in sixth gear, the Ninja 400 would be operating at around 6600 rpm while the lower geared YZF-R3 would be singing along at 7200 rpm.
+For example, if both motorcycles were cruising along at 70 mph/113/km in sixth gear, the Kawasaki Ninja 400 would be operating at around 6600 rpm while the lower-geared Yamaha YZF-R3 would be singing along at 7200 rpm.

-Still, despite the lower gearing of the YZF-R3 if both were to look for a fast overtake the Ninja 400 would clear off.
+Still, despite the lower gearing of the Yamaha YZF-R3 if both were to look for a fast overtake the Kawasaki Ninja 400 would clear off.

-To accelerate ahead of a hypothetical slow-moving car as quickly as the Ninja 400 could in sixth, the YZF-R3 would be required to kick-it down to 5th gear which would bring the revs up to 8100 rpm.
+To accelerate ahead of a hypothetical slow-moving car as quickly as the Kawasaki Ninja 400 could in sixth gear, the Yamaha YZF-R3 would be required to kick it down to 5th gear which would bring the revs up to 8100 rpm.

-On the road pretty much the YZF-R3 requires a gear lower (where possible) than the Ninja 400 to keep it in sight so be prepared to work that gearbox if you own an R3 and your friend owns a Ninja 400.
+On the road, pretty much the Yamaha YZF-R3 requires a gear lower (where possible) than the Kawasaki Ninja 400 to keep it in sight.

 – Ninja – YZF